google/WebFundamentals/src/content/en/showcase/case-study/service-workers-iowa.markdown

 to detect when new content was available after the page had already loaded.
 When an updated service worker is detected, we display a [toast message](https://www.google.com/design/spec/components/snackbars-toasts.html#snackbars-toasts-usage) to the user letting them know that they should reload their page to see the newest content.

 <figure>
 {% highlight javascript%}
-  <pre>if (navigator.serviceWorker && navigator.serviceWorker.controller) {
+if (navigator.serviceWorker && navigator.serviceWorker.controller) {
   navigator.serviceWorker.controller.onstatechange = function(e) {
     if (e.target.state === 'redundant') {
       var tapHandler = function() {